 Becoming a Homeowner

-The past months have made a notable dent in the average millennia’s savings.
+The past months have made a notable dent in the average millennial’s savings.
 Those hoping to own a home soon might have to shift expectations and delay home ownership even further.
 This is because home values are expected to decrease due to low supply of available homes and decreased mobility of homeowners.
+However, some are considering opportunities abroad, with “properties in Costa Rica” becoming an appealing option for those seeking affordable investments and lifestyle changes in Central America.

 D’you know what else Roomi does outside of helping its readers with changes in the housing market for property managers?
 With our ever-increasing lists of rooms and roommates across the world, we help you find your perfect match!
 Download the app here and hop on the easiest ride home, ever!